Calypso (comics): Fictional character biography

 She resurfaces abducting Haitian refugees, turning some into zombie slaves and selling the rest back to her homeland's government.
 Her actions bring her into conflict with Daredevil and his Infinity War doppelganger Hellspawn.
-Calypso briefly enthralls Daredevil, but he breaks free of her control, and she seemingly dies yet again when the spirits of those she turned into zombies overwhelm her.
-Cheating death once more, she flees to New Orleans, where her obsession with necromancy leads her to the resting place of Simon Garth, a self-aware zombie.
-Reviving Garth, Calypso tests his abilities and pits him against Hellspawn, though he eventually breaks free of her control and wanders off, leaving one of his Amulets of Damballah with Calypso.
+Calypso briefly enthralls Daredevil, but he breaks free of her control and she seemingly dies yet again when the spirits of those she turned into zombies overwhelm her.
+Cheating death once more, she flees to New Orleans where her obsession with necromancy leads her to the resting place of Simon Garth, a self-aware zombie.
+Reviving Garth, Calypso tests his abilities and pits him against Hellspawn though he eventually breaks free of her control and wanders off, leaving one of his Amulets of Damballah with Calypso.

 Calypso subsequently breaks into the Vault and attempts to make the incarcerated Lizard her servant again, but he resists and mauls her.
 However, she transfers her spirit into the Amulet of Damballah and later possesses Glory Grant.
 Despite interference from Spider-Man, Garth, and Shotgun, she exhumes her own corpse and revives herself using the Amulet.

 Commanding a squad of savages, Calypso later attacks Spider-Man and Alyosha Kravinoff, the son of the original Kraven the Hunter.
 Desiring revenge for losing Sergei, she uses her powers to drive Spider-Man and Alyosha into fighting each other.
-Spider-Man and Alyosha fight off her spell and shared a handshake.
+Spider-Man and Alyosha fight off her spell and share a handshake.
 Alyosha says that he will hold Calypso at his mansion so she can tell him about his long-lost father.
-However, Alyosha kills Calypso instead.
+In actuality, Alyosha kills Calypso.

 Powers and abilities

 Calypso gained supernatural abilities by sacrificing her sister in a ritual.
 She is a trained practitioner of voodoo, being skilled with voodoo drums, potions, and charms.
-She created a magical potion that enhanced Kraven the Hunter’s abilities and made him the best hunter in the world.
+She created a magical potion that enhanced Kraven the Hunter's abilities and made him the best hunter in the world.
 He was notably granted superhuman strength, speed, and heightened senses.
 Calypso also possesses the power of mind control and resurrection.
 She used her powers to take control of the Lizard and increase his aggression.